jmcnamara/mdbook_rust_xlsxwriter/src/index.md

 # rust_xlsxwriter

-The `rust_xlsxwriter` library is a Rust library for writing Excel files in the XLSX format.
+`rust_xlsxwriter` is a Rust library for writing Excel files in the XLSX format.

 ![Image of the demo Excel file](images/demo.png)